maciur/TrafficComet.Splunk/README.md

             "ResponseIndexPrefix": "response"
           },
           "Folder": {
-            "Path": "Where Traffic Coment will save json log files when Http Collector is down", "RootFolder": "root",
+            "Path": "Where Traffic Coment will save json log files when Splunk or Http Collector is down", "RootFolder": "root",
             "RequestsFolder": "requests",
             "ResponsesFolder": "responses"